 Those who created them might be gone, but what they left behind still stands.
 Sometimes it’s in pieces, crumbling away far from its original greatness.
-Sometime it’s meticulously restored and preserved and in some instances, it’s completely gone.
+Sometimes it’s meticulously restored and preserved and in some instances, it’s completely gone.

 Unless your imagination is out of this world, it’s hard to imagine what those magnificent places looked like in their glory.
-I always love when they have images of the place from the past, be that a painting or a sketch.
+I always love it when they have images of the place from the past, be that a painting or a sketch.
 It provides you with a glimpse into the past.
-One you’re standing in at that moment.
+Once you’re standing in at that moment.
 That’s pretty spectacular if you think about it.

 Travel through time with technology